 Just as each cancer case is unique, every insurance company will underwrite the disease differently.
-For instance, Bloom says New York Life might take six months to a year to monitor some applicants before writing a policy.
-"Cancer conditions may require a longer period of time depending on the location of the cancer, the staging and type of treatment involved," he says.
+For instance, Bloom says New York Life might take six months to a year to monitor some applicants before writing a policy, depending on the location of the cancer, the staging and type of treatment involved.

 Goldstein adds: "We do underwrite cancers.
 There are many, many cancer histories that can be favorably underwritten and some that possibly could be preferred."